adam-beckett-1999/HA-Rounded-Dashboard/README.md

 ![image info](images/air-quality-swiper.gif)

 ### Light slider cards
 The light cards come in two forms, for a standard yellow/white light and for a full colour light.
+The slider controls brightness, and press-and-hold action on the card brings up the more-info panel for the light entity.

-Using the below code will make the card square.
+You can use 'aspect_ratio: 1/1' to make the card square.
+Eg.
 ```
+type: custom:button-card
+name: Ambient Lights
 aspect_ratio: 1/1
+icon: hue:desk-lamp
+entity: light.bedroom_ambient_lights
+tap_action:
+  action: toggle
+  ...
 ```

 [YAML Code](/light-card-normal.yaml)